EmanuelCaires/TheJungle/README.md

 * As a beginner, I want clear instructions on how to play the game, including how to enter my guess, check the answer, and understand the feedback provided.

-* As a returning player, I want the ability to reset the game easily and start a new round with fresh animal images and scores.section whith free wheights and other equipment.
+* As a returning player, I want the ability to reset the game easily and start a new round with fresh animal images and scores. section with free weights and other equipment.

 ## Site Owners Goals
 * As the site owner, my goal is to create an enjoyable and engaging experience for young age players who want to test their animal knowledge.